JY2410/Shogun-Compiling/README.md

     (sudo) make install

-The installation is done if `shogun.py` appears in `/home/xxx/shogun/build/src/interfaces/python/`.
+The installation is all set if `shogun.py` appears in `/home/xxx/shogun/build/src/interfaces/python/`.

 To import Shogun in python, `shogun.py` and library `libshogun.so` need to be visibal to the system.
 Add path to .bashrc